vitest-dev/vitest/docs/guide/features.md

 ## Running tests concurrently

 Use `.concurrent` in consecutive tests to run them in parallel.
+Also, be sure to use `expect` from the [Test Context](/guide/test-context.md) to ensure the right test is being detected.

 ```ts
 import { describe, it } from 'vitest'